 Sunil Patel (senior vice president and head, business development & licensing): “We became laser-focused on forging partnerships to prevent or treat COVID-19, and we recognized that we could get there faster working together.
 Our teams reviewed hundreds of opportunities, and we executed numerous deals in record time.
 There were no competitors or opposing parties around the table, only people with a shared and urgent mission.”

 Wendy Holman (CEO and co-founder, Ridgeback Biotherapeutics): “Everything we’ve done has been totally patient-centric.
-We were thrilled to pair up with Merck, which sees the world the same way.
+We were thrilled to pair up with MSD, which sees the world the same way.
 It’s a testament to both companies.”